awsdocs/AWS-Kinesis-Video-Documentation/doc_source/doc-history.md

-# Document History for Amazon Kinesis Video Streams<a name="doc-history"></a>
+# Document History for Amazon Kinesis Data Analytics<a name="doc-history"></a>

-The following table describes the important changes to the documentation since the last release of Amazon Kinesis Video Streams\.
+The following table describes the important changes to the documentation since the last release of Amazon Kinesis Data Analytics\.
-+ **Latest API version:** 2017\-11\-29
++ **API version: 2015\-08\-14**
 + **Latest documentation update:** July 18, 2018